-Welsh rugby: WRU sponsor voices concern over allegations
+WRU boss Steve Phillips must go, says sexual violence adviser

 - Published

-A major Welsh rugby sponsor has told the sport's bosses it expects to see "immediate and decisive" action over discrimination and bullying claims.
+"There needs to be urgent steps taken and one of the biggest steps would for him to resign," she said.

+It comes after major Welsh rugby sponsors and politicians expressed concern at the allegations.

-Principality Building Society, which supports grassroots rugby and sponsors the Wales' national stadium, called the allegations "extremely concerning".
+Principality Building Society, which supports grassroots rugby and sponsors the Wales' national stadium, said the allegations were "extremely concerning" and called for "immediate and decisive" action.

 Claims were made by an ex-Wales women's manager and a former chairwoman of the Welsh Rugby Union's professional board.